 CAO Applicant News

 This page contains up-to-date news items for CAO Applicants.
-Always remember to read the CAO Handbook and any important correspondence sent to you by CAO throughout the application process.03/05/2017
+Always remember to read the CAO Handbook and any important correspondence sent to you by CAO throughout the application process.15/02/2019

-- Enter your personal information in the spaces provided.
+- Enter your personal information carefully in the spaces provided.

 - Select the ‘Qualifications and Assessments’ section that is relevant to you.
-You may select more than one section if necessary.
+You should select every section that is relevant to you.

 - Enter your payment details.